PJ Moor: Domestic career

 In December 2020, he was selected to play for the Tuskers in the 2020–21 Logan Cup.
 In April 2021, Cricket Ireland confirmed that Moor would be playing domestic cricket for Munster Reds during the summer of 2021.
+He replaced the injured Tyrone Kane as the captain of Munster Reds for the remainder of the 2021 Inter-Provincial Twenty20 Trophy.